 Dr Ilankumaran Kaliamoorthy didn’t plan to leave the operating room.
 As a liver transplant anaesthesiologist trained in India and the UK, his career was built around precision, trust, and care at the most critical edge of medicine.

-But over time, something changed.
+But something shifted.

 The transition wasn’t easy, but it was purposeful.
 “As a doctor, you touch 20 patients a day.
 As a leader, your decisions touch thousands,” he reflects.
-“I still carry that clinical lens – the nurses’ fatigue, the patient’s anxiety, the young doctor’s doubt – into every strategy meeting.
+“I still carry that clinical lens – the nurse’s fatigue, the patient’s anxiety, the young doctor’s doubt – into every strategy meeting.
 That’s where empathy becomes policy.”

 His leadership philosophy is rooted in listening, systems thinking, and an unwavering focus on patient outcomes.
 He’s particularly excited about the integration of AI into hospital management – not as a buzzword, but as a real tool for efficiency, access, and safety.